Louise Hippolyte, Princess of Monaco: Reign

 After the death of her father on 20 February 1731, Louise Hippolyte traveled without her family from Paris to Monaco and received an enthusiastic reception from the populace upon her arrival on 4 April 1731.
 As was customary in the case of female monarchs, it had originally been the plan to proclaim Jacques as her joint co-regent.
 However, it became clear that the people of Monaco did not welcome a Frenchman as co-ruler of Monaco and would prefer Louise Hippolyte as their sole ruler.
 Louise Hippolyte took advantage of this and took the oath as ruler of Monaco herself before Jacques had arrived, proclaiming herself as the sole ruler, and declared that no order or law issued would be legal without her signature.
 It is believed that she did this to protect the rights of herself and her son against her husband's ambitions.
 When Jacques joined her a little while later, the reception was much colder.
 Finding himself without power, he soon returned to France.
 Princess Louise-Hippolyte ruled Monaco for seven months.
 She is described as a popular ruler during her short reign.

 At the end of 1731, Louise Hippolyte died of smallpox.
 Following her death, her husband took power in Monaco, her son being a minor.
 Jacques neglected the affairs of Monaco and had to leave the country in May 1732.
 His ambition was to be declared regent until his son reached the age of 25, after which his son should abdicate his throne to him, but this was not accepted in Monaco.

-He abdicated in favor of their son, Honoré, the next year.
+Jacques abdicated in favor of his son Honoré on November 7, 1733.